DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 out.
 ‘Even those small containers you keep the sandwich meats in were still there’, one of the audience members recalled.

-![The staff restaurant on the top floor as photographed during one of Urban Resort's exploratory visits to the building in 2007.](media/image5.png)

 Nevertheless, many organizational issues were pending.
 The two main issues were the lack of manpower on the side of Urban Resort and the absence of even the most basic administrative system.
 In the early days,